slatedb/slatedb/docs/0001-manifest.md

 * It's the current manifest
 * It's referenced by a snapshot in the current manifest and the snapshot has not expired

-A compactor may not delete SSTs that are still in use by any active manifest.
+A compactor may not delete SSTs are referenced by any active manifest.

-The set of SSTs that are considered in use by an active manifest are:
+The set of SSTs that are referenced by a manifest are:

 * All `levels` files referenced in the manifest's `leveled_ssts`
 * All `wal` files with `wal_id_last_compacted` <= ID <= `wal_id_last_seen`

-_NOTE: The inclusive `>=` for `wal_id_last_compacted` is required so we can get the `writer_epoch` attribute from the `wal_id_last_compacted` file.
-This is important to know for the recovery process detailed in the Read Clients section below._
+_NOTE: The inclusive `>=` for `wal_id_last_compacted` is required so the compactor doesn't delete the most recently compacted file.
+We need this file to get the `writer_epoch` during the recovery process detailed in the Read Clients section below._

 _NOTE: Clock skew can affect the timing between the compactor and the snapshot clients.
-We're assuming we have well behaved clocks, [Network Time Protocol](https://www.ntp.org/documentation/4.2.8-series/ntpd/) (NTP) daemon, or [PTP Hardware Cocks](https://aws.amazon.com/blogs/compute/its-about-time-microsecond-accurate-clocks-on-amazon-ec2-instances/) (PHCs)._
+We're assuming we have well behaved clocks, a [Network Time Protocol](https://www.ntp.org/documentation/4.2.8-series/ntpd/) (NTP) daemon, or [PTP Hardware Cocks](https://aws.amazon.com/blogs/compute/its-about-time-microsecond-accurate-clocks-on-amazon-ec2-instances/) (PHCs)._

 _NOTE: A [previous design proposal](https://github.com/slatedb/slatedb/pull/39/files#diff-d589c7beb3d163638e94dbc8e086b3efe093852f0cad96f04cb1283c3bd1eb74R105) used a `heartbeat_s` field that clients would update periodically.
 After some discussion (see [here](https://github.com/slatedb/slatedb/pull/39/files#r1588896947)), we landed on a design that supports both reference counts and snapshot timeouts.
 Reference counts are useful for long-lived snapshots that exist indefinitely.
 Heartbeats are useful for short-lived snapshots that exist for the lifespan of a single process._